elastic/crawler/docs/features/EXTRACTION_RULES.md

 ### Multiple rulesets

-There's no limit to the number of extraction rulesets that can be defined for a single Crawler.
+There's no limit to the number of extraction rulesets that can be defined for a single crawler.
 Taking the above two examples, we can combine them into a single configuration.

 ```yaml